Go Pro HD Hero 4 Review

 Being able to shoot 240 frames per second is a dream for many extreme sports fans but this has its limitations.
-Firstly, you can only shoot in narrow mode (bummer) and secondly, the resulting footage is soft and needs some sharpening.
+Firstly, you can only shoot in narrow mode (bummer).
+Secondly, the resulting footage is soft and needs some sharpening.
 Check out the video below…

-The image quality from 3 to 4 was fairly significant (though not ground-breaking) and the sound, which was already pretty good, hardly changed.
+The image quality from 3 to 4 was fairly significant (though not ground-breaking).
+The sound, which was already pretty good, hardly changed.
 The images from the HD Hero 3 and 4 looked different to each other because the colour settings weren’t matched.

 Go Pro HD Hero 4 - Video Quality